jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 ## Why

-Thinking about your application in terms of pipelines of data is likely a novel concept, but it provides you with a lot of benefits.
+Thinking about your application in terms of streams and pipelines of data provides you with a lot of benefits.

 1. The pieces that your system consists of (the streaming modules) tend to be much smaller and simpler.
 These properties tend to make them more testable,